-What we do know is that this catchment has natural characteristics that make it vulnerable to water pollution.
+What we do know is that this catchment is vulnerable to water pollution because of its natural characteristics.
 The steep surroundings and loose volcanic soils make it sensitive to erosion.
 It is important for Lake Ōkataina that we keep nutrients on land and in the soil as much as possible.